Olympus E-M10 IV vs Panasonic G2

 It is notable that the E-M10 IV offers wifi support, while the G2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The E-M10 IV is a recent model that features in the current product line-up of Olympus.
-In contrast, the G2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G2 was succeeded by the Panasonic G3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M10 IV and G2 can be found, respectively, in the Olympus E-M10 IV Manual (free pdf) or the online Panasonic G2 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 IV and the Panasonic G2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.